Entropy production dynamics in quench protocols of a driven-dissipative critical system: Introduction

-Since the entropy production rate $\Pi$ is the fundamental quantity that characterizes a non-equilibrium process, one may ask how does it behave dynamically, when the system is forced to adjust from one steady-state to another.
-A particularly interesting scenario is when the system is subject to a quantum quench; i.e., a sudden change in one of the system's parameters~\cite{calabrese_time_2006}.
-In a thermodynamic language, this is a highly non-adiabatic process, analogous to the free expansion of a gas after a sudden change in volume.
-Hence, on top of the entropy production due to the intrinsic non-equilibrium nature of the NESS, there will also be a contribution due to this non-adiabatic transient dynamics.
-Quench dynamics have been the subject of intense research in the last two decades, although most of the work have been on closed systems undergoing unitary dynamics.
+Since the entropy production rate $\Pi$ is the fundamental quantity that characterizes a non-equilibrium process, one may ask the following: How does it behave dynamically, when the system is forced to adjust from one steady state to another?
+A particularly interesting scenario is when the system is subject to a quantum quench, i.e., a sudden change in one of the system's parameters~\cite{calabrese_time_2006}.
+In thermodynamic terms this is a highly non-adiabatic process, analogous to the free expansion of a gas after a sudden change in volume.
+Hence, in addition to the entropy production due to the intrinsic non-equilibrium nature of the NESS, there will also be a contribution due to this non-adiabatic transient dynamics.
+Quench dynamics has been the subject of intense research in the past two decades, although most of the work has been on closed systems undergoing unitary dynamics.
 Examples include the evolution of the expectation values of observables in quantum spin chains~\cite{calabrese_time_2006}, the connection with work statistics~\cite{silva_statistics_2008,dorner_emergent_2012,gambassi_large_2012,varizi_quantum_2020}, and the change in diagonal entropy~\cite{polkovnikov_microscopic_2008,polkovnikov_microscopic_2011,polkovnikov_colloquium_2011,alba_entanglement_2017}.
 Experimental studies have also been carried out in ultra-cold atoms in optical lattices~\cite{orzel_squeezed_2001,greiner_collapse_2002,greiner_quantum_2002,kinoshita_quantum_2006,bloch_quantum_2012, leonard_monitoring_2017}, where the long coherent times allow one to assess the dynamics over extended time scales.